secretlint/webextension/README.md

 # Secretlint WebExtension

-Check secrets in your request/response using secretlint.
+Secretlint founds credentials that are included in your request/response.

 ![screenshot](img.png)